-A series of awards, honoring students for special achievements, are presented at graduation, the Academic Awards Ceremony, or the Athletic Banquet.
+A series of awards, honoring students for special achievements, are presented at graduation, the Academic Awards Ceremony, the Athletic Awards Nights at the end of each season, or the Senior Athlete Sports Banquet.
 During graduation, approximately fifty awards and scholarships are presented in the areas of outstanding academic achievement, outstanding contributions to various extracurricular activities, attendance and service to the school and community.
 The Valedictorian and Salutatorian are honored at graduation.
 Students receive this honor based on their cumulative average for fifteen quarters of high school attendance.
 An eligible student must attend the District for a minimum of four (4) full academic years, prior to graduation, from grades 9 through 12.

 The Academic Awards Ceremony provides the faculty, by department, with the opportunity to honor students who have demonstrated outstanding academic success or extraordinary effort.
-The Sports Banquet, held in June, is sponsored by the Waterford Halfmoon Sports Booster Club and culminates the year's athletic program.

-Approximately 100 students are recognized and awarded numerous trophies and certificates at the annual Sports Banquet.
+After each sports season an Athletic Awards Night will be held where students and teams at the Modified, JV, and Varsity level are recognized for their efforts.
+The Senior Athlete Sports Banquet, held in June, is sponsored by the Waterford Halfmoon Sports Booster Club and culminates the year's athletic program.
+All of our senior athletes are recognized and awarded numerous trophies and certificates.